-- Honey or syrup
+- Honey or maple syrup

 - Cover with Prosecco, gently toss, cover, and refrigerate for 2-24 hours.

-- To make the waffles: In a small bowl, sprinkle yeast over the lukewarm milk.
-Let sit for a minute, then stir to combine.
-Let sit until frothy, about 10 minutes.
+- In a small bowl, sprinkle the yeast over the lukewarm milk.
+Stir briefly to combine and allow to sit at room temperature until frothy, about 10 minutes.

 - Set waffle iron to high heat.

-- Spread the batter over the prepared waffle iron, about 1/3 cup per waffle.
+- Spread the batter over the prepared waffle iron, about 1/3 cup (80 milliliters) per waffle.
 Heat until waffle is golden and crisp on outside.
 Repeat with remaining batter.

 - Serve the waffles warm with the Prosecco-soaked strawberries, shaved white chocolate, edible flowers,and honey/syrup if desired.